Oskru/bloodalyze/README.md

 2. Enter your blood count results into the app.
 3. View your blood count data in a graphical format and see how it changes over time.

-## About Bloodalyze

-Bloodalyze was created by Oskru, a web developer who saw a need for a simple, user-friendly tool that helps people track and understand their blood count data.
-Oskru is passionate about using technology to improve health and wellness, and is committed to continuing to develop and improve Bloodalyze to meet the needs of users.

 ## Screenshots

 Please note: The following screenshots are for reference only and may not represent the final look of the Bloodalyze website.